bobbyleftovers/Instructor-Directory/README.md

 # WIP: Instructor/Studio Directory
+The request in front of me was to make a scalable solution for an instructo/studio finder for a yoga guru who taught other instructors. originally there was a specific plugin in mind for this idea but my argument in favor of a custom build was that the pre-built plugin A) did not have geo-location and B) was built with a very different purpose in mind.
+The client agreed.

-This plugin will create a searchable directory, which can be filtered using geolocation.
+This plugin will create a simple but easily extandable directory of all certified instructors and studios that those instructors work in, all of which can be filtered using geolocation.
 It will also allow instrucotrs to register and add their own profiles to the searchable posts.
 A user role is added for instructors and they are not able to get into the actual admin area, rather a small admin area is created for them.
 It requires the use of Advanced Custom Fields and a [geolocation field extension](https://github.com/bobbyleftovers/acf-mapbox-field) for ACF that I created.
 It is namespaced to prevent crashing into other plugins and uses VueJS for the frontend.

 ## Dependencies:
 - Advanced Custom Fields 5+
 - Mapbox field type extension for ACF